AmyShafer/Scheduler-for-the-Wicked/readme.md

-# Work Day Scheduler
+# Scheduler for the Wicked

-Kiss double bookings good bye with this handy work day scheduler!
+Grave digging?
+Reanimating of lifeless tissue?
+Coven meetings?
+Scrolls are so 7th century!
+Give Modern Paganism a chance with this brand new app for the morally corrupt and immortally upped.

 ## Table of contents
 * [Technologies](#technologies)